mphe/grayout.vim/README.md

 # grayout.vim

 **grayout.vim** is a vim plugin that grays out inactive C/C++/Obj-C preprocessor regions using libclang.<br/>
-It supports `compile_commands.json` compilation databases, allowing quick and easy project setup.
+In addition to custom config files, it also supports `compile_commands.json` compilation databases, allowing quick and easy project setup.<br/>
+Even though it is intended to be used with C/C++/Obj-C, it should work with all filetypes, as long as the `-x <language>` compile flag is set.

 It was only tested on Linux but should *theoretically* work on other platforms, too.

+#### Note
+This plugin was rewritten from scratch in [c378ecb](https://github.com/mphe/grayout.vim/commit/c378ecb348a0937af5a9eb79ec70bce708d126c6).
+If you have been using it before, please read the docs again, as many things changed in the new version.

 ## Related Work